allen-liaoo/J-Cord/docs/Object_Hierarchy.md

 #### Guild
 Guild - A collection of users and channels, often referred to in the UI as a server.
  - Region - Used for guild voice channel connection.
+ - Member - A user representation in a guild.

 #### Channel
 Channel - A communication pipeline.
- - GuildChannel - A Channel that exist in a guild.
+ - MessageChannel - A channel that allows users to send message.
    - TextChannel - A GuildChannel for text messages.
+(GuildChannel)
+   - PrivateChannel - A one-to-one channel between two users.

  - VoiceChannel - A GuildChannel for audio connections.
+(GuildChannel)
- - PrivateChannel - A one-to-one channel between two users.
+ - GuildChannel (Interface) - A Channel that exist in a guild.

 #### Message
 Message - A text bubble some user just said.
+ - StringMessage - Normal messages that only contains string.
+ - EmbedMessage - Embed messages that can by sent by bot.

 ## Event
 Event - Whenever a change happens to an entity, an event get fired.